lets-data/letsdata-python-interface/README.md

 The code in the package is divided into the following sub-folders:
 * **letsdata_interfaces:** These are the #LetsData's user data handler interfaces that users are required to implement.
 This is where you'd be defining your implementations.
 * **letsdata_service:** System's internal implementation of the request-response handlers for the lambda function.
 You'll probably not need to do anything here, but for the curious, the lambda request to actual exection translation happens in these code files.
 * **letsdata_utils:** Some common utility classes, users would find the `logger` in `logging_utils.py` and the `letsdata_assert` in `validations.py` useful during the interface coding.
+Spark users should look at `spark_utils.py` which has the spark common code to create a spark session, read from the read destination (S3) and write to the write destination.
+The default implementations should work well as is out of the box.
+Advanced users may want to customize these as needed.
 * **letsdata_lambda_function.py:** This is the entry point for the lambda function's handler code.
 You'll probably not need to do anything here, but for the curious, you can trace the lambda function's code logic if interested.
 * **requirements.txt:** the python packages that should be installed.
 Add any additional packages in here as may be needed.
 These are optional.
 * **dockerfile:** The dockerfile has docker commands to build the docker image.
+The image is AWS Lambda's base python image with some additional installations (java, spark and pyspark jars and some spark scripts).
 In case you add new files, move around existing files etc, do make sure you make the corresponding changes in this docker file as well.
 * **build.sh:** This is a simple script that can build this package using the dockerfile, run quick tests using curl (remember to define your request and expected responses) and upload the docker image to the ECR repo.
 You are expected to customize this build.sh file if needed to build and deploy images and run quick sanity tests on the built image.
 * **tests:** Well, there aren't any for this package except the ones defined in build.sh (we use these to make sure build is okay).
 Since this is a fully functional python package, feel free to add tests as needed and include any additional test infrastructure as might be needed.
 * **letsdata_example_configs** We've included some example dataset configurations to get your started with #LetsData datasets.
 See the 'How to Implement' section below on details around these.